ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Courtship

+by Means
+Text.
+of a Bible
 A young gentleman happening to
 sit at church in a pew adjoining one
 in which sat a young lady, for whom i